formatjs/formatjs/website/docs/getting-started/message-extraction.md

 :::info Message ID
 During extraction, we'll preserve explicit declared IDs and insert a hash as an ID for messages without.
 We recommend against explicit IDs since it can cause collision.
 :::

+## Automatic ID Generation

+Since manual IDs are discouraged, we've provided a `babel` plugin and a `TypeScript` AST transformer that will automatically insert message IDs in your transpiled code.
+For more details please visit [Bundling with formatjs](https://formatjs.io/docs/guides/bundler-plugins).